 In fact, if you love this little see-though pouch, you may also like our full-size Clear View Tote for Events and More.
 It’s the perfect tote for sports stadiums and other venues that allow only see-through bags.

 If you’ve never sewn on vinyl, it’s easier than you might imagine.
-We have a full tutorial on sewing with laminates, vinyl, and oilcloth that you can review for information on specific tools and techniques.
+We have a full tutorial on sewing with laminates, vinyl, and oilcloth you can review for information on specific tools and techniques.
 But in general, it’s no harder than working with a stiff cloth substrate.

 Below, we show you all the steps for a tabbed-end zipper that is cut to an exact width for the top opening.
 The tabs are completely finished so the zipper can sit slightly above the side seams with a tiny gap at each end.
 You may have seen this same technique on zipper pouches you’ve purchased at the store.
 It’s a great option to reduce bulk and make the pouch a bit easier to turn right side out.

 We originally used a ½” awning style stripe from Riley Blake Fabrics; mixing black, gray, and pink in our color palette for a rather elegant French boutique feel.
 Our fussy cutting instructions are specifically targeted at our ½” striped pattern, but the general steps would work for any favorite fabric.
 You need just small cuts, which makes this an excellent ScrapBusters project.

 We stitched the vinyl with thread to match the upper cotton, adding a subtle pop of color to the see-through section.

 Our pouch finishes at approximately 9½” wide x 7” high with 1½” box corners.
 It’s a generous size, and with the full top zipper, the pouch opens wide to allow you to fill it with everything from make-up and toiletries to office supplies to tech cords and adapters.

-With the holidays right around the corner, one of these pretty pouches filled with sweet treats would be an excellent gift idea.
+One of these pretty pouches filled with sweet treats or other small trinkets would be an excellent gift idea.